What you need to fix a broke down goat

-The very next time you go to the grocery store get a bottle of regular Vitamin B1 tablets for people.
+The very next time you go to the grocery store get a bottle of regular Vitamin B1 tablets for people or you can order them here.
 The one I purchased cost under $5 and was on the store shelf.
 Next stop by the pharmacy, or just go to your feed store, and get a couple of big barrel-style syringes (without needles) and you are ready.
 Its much better to have these items on hand then to run out in the middle of the night and try and find them.
 Goats never have anything wrong with them on a Tuesday in the afternoon.
 Its always on a Sunday night.
 They do it on purpose.

-...add a little water, mix well, then suck it all up into the syringe.
+...add a little water, mix well, then suck it all up with the syringe.

 Now comes the hard part.
 March out there and give it to an uncooperative goat.
 Your goat might actually like getting 'special treats' - Vita never has a problem taking anything like this but Debbie hates it.